 Cache Operations (test/cache.c)

-The low-level cache operations of corking and uncorking objects will be tested in one or more functions added to the existing metadata cache tests in test/cache.c.
-These functions will use private HDF5 library functions to ensure that the internal mechanics of the corking system are functioning correctly.
-An example might be ensuring that all cache entries for an object are listed as corked when the internal metadata cache cork function is called.
+The low-level cache operations of enabling and disabling cache flushes for objects will be tested in one or more functions added to the existing metadata cache tests in test/cache.c.
+These functions will use private HDF5 library functions to ensure that the internal mechanics of the flushing/eviction system are functioning correctly.
+An example might be ensuring that all cache entries for an object are listed as having flushes disabled when the internal object-level flush disable function is called.

-API Calls (test/cork.c – NEW)
+API Calls (test/flush_disable.c – NEW)

-Testing of the H5Ocork/uncork API calls will take place in a new test in test/cork.c.
-Objects will be created or opened, corked, manipulated and then tested (via private HDF5 API calls) to see if they remain corked and have not been written to storage.
+Testing of the new API calls will take place in a new test in test/flush_disable.c.
+Objects will be created or opened, have flushes disabled, be manipulated (e.g. datasets might be extended), and then be tested (via private HDF5 API calls) to see if they are correctly marked as having flushes disabled and have not been written to storage.

 Situations that will be tested: